 1. Preheat oven to 400 degrees.
 Melt butter and set aside to cool.

-2. In a small mixing bowl whisk eggs together.
-Add yogurt and honey and whisk to combine.
+2. In a small mixing bowl whisk egg together with buttermilk/yogurt, honey, and brown sugar and whisk to combine.

-3. Whisk cornmeal, flour, baking powder, brown sugar, and salt together in a medium mixing bowl.
+3. Whisk cornmeal, flour, baking powder, baking soda, and salt together in a medium mixing bowl.